stupendousC/schedulePlusPlus/README.md

 # SCHEDULE PLUS PLUS
 ### Front end website for admin and employee use

-This is my capstone project for <a href="https:// adadevelopersacademy.org" target="_blank">Ada Developers Academy</a>.
-I made this in 4 weeks, and that includes the front end (what you see right here), and the [back end](https://github.com/stupendousC/schedule).
+This is my capstone project for [Ada Developers Academy](https:// adadevelopersacademy.org){:target="_blank"}.
+I made this in 4 weeks, and that includes the front end (what you see right here), and the [back end](https://github.com/stupendousC/schedule){:target="_blank"}.

-The front end is written in Javascript with React, and it's deployed via AWS S3, you can find it [here](http://schedplusplus.s3-website-us-west-2.amazonaws.com/).
+The front end is written in Javascript with React, and it's deployed via AWS S3, you can find it [here](http://schedplusplus.s3-website-us-west-2.amazonaws.com/){:target="_blank"}.

 The back end is written in Java using the Spring Boot framework, plus PostgreSQL database.
-Deployed via AWS Elastic Beanstalk [here](http://schedplusplusbackend.us-west-2.elasticbeanstalk.com/).
+Deployed via AWS Elastic Beanstalk [here](http://schedplusplusbackend.us-west-2.elasticbeanstalk.com){:target="_blank"}.

+***

 ## WHAT DOES SCHEDULE PLUS PLUS DO?